organicmaps/organicmaps/tools/twine/README.md

 It is easy to incorporate Twine right into your iOS and OS X app build processes.

 1. In your project folder, create all of the `.lproj` directories that you need.
 It does not really matter where they are.
 We tend to put them in `Resources/Locales/`.
-2. Run the `generate-all-string-files` command to create all of the string files you need in these directories.
+2. Run the [`generate-all-localization-files`](#generate-all-localization-files) command to create all of the `.strings` files you need in these directories.
 For example,

-		$ twine generate-all-string-files strings.txt Resources/Locales/ --tags tag1,tag2
+		$ twine generate-all-localization-files twine.txt Resources/Locales/ --tags tag1,tag2

-	Make sure you point Twine at your strings data file, the directory that contains all of your `.lproj` directories, and the tags that describe the strings you want to use for this project.
+	Make sure you point Twine at your data file, the directory that contains all of your `.lproj` directories, and the tags that describe the definitions you want to use for this project.
-3. Drag the `Resources/Locales/` directory to the Xcode project navigator so that Xcode knows to include all of these strings files in your build.
+3. Drag the `Resources/Locales/` directory to the Xcode project navigator so that Xcode knows to include all of these `.strings` files in your build.
 4. In Xcode, navigate to the "Build Phases" tab of your target.
 5. Click on the "Add Build Phase" button and select "Add Run Script".
 6. Drag the new "Run Script" build phase up so that it runs earlier in the build process.
 It doesn't really matter where, as long as it happens before the resources are copied to your bundle.